to announce the release of my

 understanding and lifelong curiosity about the natural world.

-Through my books I hope to spark children’s innate curiosity and fascination about all things nature and inspire children to become avid nature lovers and explorers.
+Through my books, I hope to engage children’s natural curiosity and fascination about the world around us, and inspire children to become avid nature lovers and explorers.

 I received my Bachelor's of Fine Arts Degree at